 Visit the Supported Formats page of this manual to learn more about the export format options.

 Double-clicking on a preset will enable you to select it and change the preset that is applied to new export tasks by default.

 To delete a User Preset, select the preset you want to delete and click on the Delete Preset icon located below the preset list.
 You cannot delete Built-in Presets.

 Projects and sections of projects that are waiting to be exported will be displayed in this panel.

-At the bottom of the Queue Panel you'll see the following options:
+Right click on each task in the Queue tab you'll see the following options:

-You can keep track of your export progresses in the Preview Panel.
+Your export progress will be shown in the Export Panel.
 As the software advances through the task the frames that are currently being rendered will be displayed here.
 You can also see the details of the video that is being processed, including the task name, the preset, and the compression.
 The images displayed in the Preview Panel are taken from the buffer of the export.
 They do not slow down the export process because no additional rendering is required to display them.

 You can repeat this process for multiple clips and they will all be added to the Export Queue as separate tasks.